whatisinternet/svg_to_react_coffee/README.md

 [Demo app](https://github.com/whatisinternet/react-svg-demo)

 ## TODO:
+- Only write out if within a valid attribute
 - Write to something other than std::out
 - Return warnings on failed tags
 - Config options for passing in supported tags, and attributes